Right to buy mortgages with bad credit

 “It reflects the wishes of the people, ensures the wide spread of wealth through society, encourages a personal desire to improve and modernise one’s own home, enables parents to accrue wealth for their children and stimulates the attitudes of independence and self-reliance that are the bedrock of a free society.”

 Throughout the 1980s and 90s millions of tenants swapped renting with home ownership.
-In 1982/83 167,000 council owned houses and flats purchased by sitting tenants but by the end of the last decade the numbers were in significant decline as governments of the time were less enthusiastic towards the policy.
-In 2010/11 the number of transactions had fallen to just over 3,000.
+In 1982/83 167,123 council owned houses and flats purchased by sitting tenants but by the end of the last decade the numbers were in significant decline as governments of the time were less enthusiastic towards the policy.
+In 2020/21 7,164 properties were sold under Right to Buy schemes.

 In recent years there has been a resurgence as tweaks were made to the criteria under the David Cameron premiership.
 In particular the opportunity to purchase was extended to tenants living in housing association properties and length of time tenants need to be in occupation before making an application was slashed from five years to three years.
 Remarking on the relaunch of right to buy, Housing Minister Brandon Lewis said the government "makes no apology for helping people into homeownership".